sql-machine-learning/elasticdl/elasticdl/doc/high-level-api_v2.md

-# Model Design Engllish
+### Introduction

-High level API is the bridge between framework and user defined code.
+High-level API is the bridge between framework and user defined code.
 User implements the interfaces required by framework and framework does its job accordingly.

 ### Current Design